Physical Education Department

-A relatively new program at Holy Trinity, Outdoor Education is available to grade 11 students or higher as a course within the Physical Education Department.
+The first Outdoor Education trip was in 2013 and the first course offering was in 2015.
+Outdoor Education is available to grade 11 students or higher as a course within the Physical Education Department.
 Outdoor Education is about exposing students to outdoor activities and studying our relationship with nature.

 In the grade 11 course, students participate in many outdoor, recreational activities, such as hiking, backpacking, canoeing, snowshoeing, and navigation.
 As well, students learn about wilderness first aid, crisis response, nutrition and meal preparation, equipment selection, care and use, and general outdoor and camping skills.
 At all times, we maintain respect for the environment and follow Leave No Trace principles.